tocco/tocco-client/packages/admin/README.md

 - [ ] Performance optimization.
 Caching of paths / models ...
 - [ ] Code splitting plan
 - [ ] One Loading Mask (Preload data and inject into detail/List?)
+- [ ] Evaluate caching in locale store